Are You a Good Candidate For a Tummy Tuck?

 The cost of a tummy tuck varies depending on the extent of the procedure you need, whether you will need to stay overnight in the hospital or not, and fees for the anesthesia, surgeon, etc. The region you live in also plays a part in the cost, as does the skill and expertise of the plastic surgeon you choose.

-At our practice, the typical price range for a tummy tuck is between $7,600 to $8,500, depending on variations in anatomy and the length of the case.
+At our practice, the typical price for a tummy tuck starts at $10,000, depending on variations in anatomy and the length of the case.
 This figure includes expenses pertaining to operating room fees, anesthesia fees, and Dr. Bottger’s fees.

 It is dangerous to let cost dissuade you from choosing the best surgeon possible for your procedure.
 Some patients choose to cut costs by visiting cheap surgeons in Mexico or other foreign countries, and they very often come to regret it.
 Severe complications and even death have resulted from improperly performed tummy tuck procedures in other countries.
 Even here in America, if a surgeon’s prices seem too good to be true, it’s likely because they are inexperienced or even unqualified.